-4 Results and Discussion
+4 Results and discussion

-The streamflow data from the seven streamflow gauging stations will be analysed in three aspects, which are mean annual low flow and the probability of occurrence, drought characteristics using the threshold level and the estimation of storage draft rate

-310 of the river.
-Statistical characteristics were calculated from the observed 40 years daily streamflow time series: the mean, minimum, and maximum; standard deviation, skewness, and kurtosis for each station (Table 3).
+The streamflow data from the seven streamflow gauging stations will be analyzed in three aspects, which are mean annual low flow and the probability of occurrence, drought characteristics using the threshold level, and the estimation of the storage draft rate of the river.
+Statistical characteristics were calculated from the observed 40-year daily streamflow time series: the mean, minimum and maximum; standard deviation; skewness; and kurtosis for each station (Table 3).